chrisaballard/policy-search/README.md

 ## Running the front end

 The front end is not yet set up to run inside the container.
-So to view it, run the following commands:
+So to view it, in your terminal, cd inside the 'app' directory and run the following commands:

 `npm install`